TokenScript-Framework/papers/src/papers/smart-token-paper.md

 ### Case Study: Google Pay and Google Wallet

-Google Pay, when integrated into web platforms, enables users to complete transactions without directly exposing their credit card details to the merchant's website.
+Google Pay, when integrated into web platforms, enables users to complete transactions without directly exposing their credit card details to the merchant's website[@gpay2020].
 Serving as a Trust Anchor, Google Pay extends beyond mere transactional functionality; it is entrusted with ensuring reliability and operational integrity.
 Even if an open-source developer were to create a feature-wise superior payment system, it lack the level of trust that to function as a Trust Anchor.

 With the evolving demands of e-commerce, Google rebranded Google Pay to Google Wallet, expanding its capabilities to store not only credit cards but also items like shopping vouchers and digital car keys.
 However, these are not made into Trust Anchors.